anettrolikova/planett/index.md

 🟪 I do enjoy [Farcaster](https://www.farcaster.xyz/) find me there as @anett

-# 🪐 My Bio in 10 seconds
+# 🪐 Introduction
-Ethereum Sunshine connecting people in the ecosystem since 2019.
-Organiser of Ethereum events unique perspective on Ethereum Community.
-Special ability to communicate and write in beginner friendly language.
-Working with Ethereum Developers and EIPs since 2019.
+Anett has been connecting people in the ethereum ecosystem since 2019 unique perspective on Ethereum Community.
+She used to be Ethereum events organiser nowdays leaning more towards project management and DevRel roles, technical writing, development coordination and similar.
+Learn more about Anett and her story on this website.
+For more in depth ideas on Ethereum Community, how volunteering at crypto conferences can help you get full time job at cryto listen [Episode 19 - Anett Rolikova by WholesomeCrypto](https://youtu.be/Oj_HIbW76TI) podcast.

 ## My Speakers bio
 Anett is leading NFT Standards Working Group, focusing on research and development in the NFT ERC Ecosystem.
-She published many articles tackling protocol and application layer obstacles in the NFT ecosystem and problems with ERC-721.
-She is also coordinating Ethereum Magicians forum and facilitating discussions around Ethereum core protocol and governance.
+She published many articles tackling protocol and application layer obstacles around ERC-721 and similar standards in the NFT ecosystem.
+She is also coordinating Ethereum Magicians community and facilitating discussions around Ethereum Core Protocol and Governance.
+Anett has been contributing to evolution of Ethereum Core Protocol and Governance while contributing to various DAOs and projects.
+Helping with documentation, specs,

 ## Contributions: